 Latitudes, a lovely restaurant on a private resort island (accessible by launch from the mainland) that is perpetually rated as one of the best in the Keys.
 While we ate a wonderful lunch there on a previous visit, this year’s dinner did not disappoint.
 We began with a nice anchovy-laden Caesar salad followed by two delicious entrees: Steamed grouper with a turmeric, beet-citric sauce and seared sea scallops on a bed of corn polenta with sautéed chard and a sauce of orange-bourbon gastrique.

 Half Shell Raw Bar, an atmospheric, coastal dive bar “wallpapered” with vintage (primarily vanity) license plates from the 50 states, has been one of our go-to lunch stops since our first trips to the island.
-While it will long be fixed in our hearts by being one of the few restaurants to offer stone crab claws, we were less enthused by the Hogfish sandwich this time (more a function of the fish and the cut than the preparation) and by the small, rather dry fried oysters.
+We typically order some combination of steamed midneck clams, stone crab claws, a fish sandwich (we had both hogfish and grouper) followed by their delicious key lime pie.
+We have been less enthralled with their small, rather dry fried oysters.
 The bar also has a nice selection of beers from which Tom enjoyed the full-bodied Stone IPA much more than the light, citrus Shipyard Monkey Fist IPA.

 Eaton Street Fish Market, where we began with crab claws and conch chowder, followed by a grouper sandwich (all okay, but none our favorites).